FluBBaOfWard/N2A03/README.md

-# N2A03
+# RP2A03
-N2A03 sound chip emulator for ARM32.
+RP2A03 (NES) cpu/sound chip emulator for ARM32.